 - If you're moving to Squarespace 7, wait until your Squarespace 7 site is live and you've moved any custom domains before you cancel your Squarespace 5 site.

 - If you're not moving to Squarespace 7, export your content so you can import it to a new site.

-- We recommend you cancel or unlink any sub-accounts before cancelling or removing a master account.
+- We recommend you cancel or unlink any sub-accounts before canceling or removing a master account.

-- If your site has one or more custom domains, see the following section.
+- If your site has one or more custom domains, review the following section.

-Before cancelling, review any custom domains connected to your site.
+Before canceling, review any custom domains connected to your site.

-If you're moving to Squarespace 7, ensure you move the domain before cancelling your Squarespace 5 site.
+If you're moving to Squarespace 7, ensure you move the domain before canceling your Squarespace 5 site.

 If you have a free domain that you registered through your Squarespace 5 website: